TV viewers tune in to America's Cup but jury out on finances

 Nearly one-quarter of the residents of the sailing-crazed island nation of New Zealand were glued to their screens for Sunday's razor-tight races, according to the New Zealand Herald newspaper.
 It said 927,000 of 4.4 million Kiwis watched live broadcasts of the matches.

-The 2013 America's Cup regatta had threatened to go off the rails due to a dearth of challengers, labour protests, a cheating scandal, a fatal training accident and a month of lopsided matches.
+The 2013 America's Cup regatta had threatened to go off the rails due to a dearth of challengers, labor protests, a cheating scandal, a fatal training accident and a month of lopsided matches.

 But then what NBC called the "September Showdown" began delivering the promised high-adrenaline, edge-of-the seat racing on television.